 4-6 December 2026

-The next module starting in September 2024 will look at Platonic metaphysics and theology.
+The next module starting in January 2025 will look at the Platonic dialogue, the Phaedrus.
 See “Upcoming Module” on this page or go here for more information.
 Other upcoming events are also listed below/to the side, but for our full programme, please check out our Event pages.

 Upcoming Course